 October: Halloween Themed Wreath or Breast Cancer Awareness Wreath

-November: Thanksgiving Wreath or Fall Wreath
+November: Thanksgiving Wreath or traditional Fall Wreath

 December: Christmas Themed Wreath